1. Select a community club that works for your family.

-- Find the club that fits your style, location, and schedule.
-Winnebago County 4-H Clubs
+- Find the club that fits your style, location, and schedule: List of Winnebago County 4-H Clubs

 4. Review the New Family 4-H Folder information given to you by the Organizational Leader.
-If you have not received a New Family 4-H folder, please contact your club or the UW-Extension office.
+If you have not received a New Family 4-H folder, please contact your club or the Extension office.

 - Youth in K5 – 2nd grade enroll in Cloverbud and no other project.

 - Youth in 3rd – 13th grade can select any project(s).
 It is suggested that youth in 3rd and 4th grade enroll in the Exploring project.

 - Start out by selecting one or two projects.
 More can be selected if youth and parents/guardians feel they can handle it.

 - Check on project leaders for programs.
 If the club or county does not have leaders, the parents and youth will need to work on the project independently.